LucasDelfino92/morrowindsharp/wjsetup.md

 # CHANGELOG

 > ⚠️ It is recommended that you use the Wabbajack only on your first install of the game, and to [**manually update your setup by downloading the listed mods**](https://github.com/Sigourn/morrowind-sharp/blob/master/main.md) instead of reinstalling the provided Wabbajack every single time, risking losing your custom mods and savegames in the process.

+1.5.8
+- Updated **Morrowind Optimization Patch**.
+- (Extended and BTB) The user no longer has to manually avoid using Lake Fjalding Anti-Suck and Rem_Solstheim plugins, as they are now installed as separate mods and deactivated for these plugins.

 1.5.7
 - Updated **mlox rules**.